net2b/eu_cookie_law_middleware/README.md

 # EuCookieLawMiddleware

+**On June 2, 2015 the cookie law starts to be enforced, see http://www.cookielaw.org/the-cookie-law/**

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/eu_cookie_law_middleware`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation